sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 and retain backward compatability when possible.
 It is RECOMMENDED an OP monitors usage of outdated configuration options used by any Relying Party and actively work with their administrators to update configurations.
-The above on caching an changed MUST be applied for the `jwks_uri` containing the OpenID Provider's key set.
+The above on caching an changes MUST be applied as well to the `jwks_uri` containing the OpenID Provider's key set.

 The server MUST provide its public key in JWK Set format, such as the